kiriaze/presto/readme.md

 2. Either copy or rename .env.example and update variables.
 3. `php -S localhost:8000 -t app/`

+###### In regards to deployment
+For use with ServerPilot, you must clone the repo to the root of the app rather than within `public`, then delete public dir and symlink it to app. `ln -s app public`

 ### Other recommended plugins not included within the barebones composer.json

 ```